Kingston Power Station, London

 Kingston Power Station was a coal-fired generating station on the Thames in Kingston upon Thames, Surrey (later Greater London).
-It ceased generating in 1980 and has been demolished.
+It ceased generating in 1980 and was demolished in 1994.

 History

 The first station was built in 1893, with an original capacity of 225 kW.
 New generating equipment was added as the demand for electricity increased.
 The generating capacity, maximum load, and electricity generated and sold was as follows:

 The A station eventually closed in 1959.
 A new 'B' station was planned before World War II, opening in 1948.
 The Thames was used both for coal supply and ash removal, and as a source of cooling water.
 The new station was the first to be opened following nationalisation of the power industry, with the official opening by King George VI, the first station to receive such an honour since Barking in 1924.